 We are so glad you and your students are considering a visit to the Schlitz Audubon Nature Center, the premiere nature-based science education destination of southeastern Wisconsin since 1971.
-Our Nature Center is home to many diverse habitats including ponds, prairie, forests, and our very own (GREAT!)
-Lake Michigan.
-We offer high-quality programming, infused with adventure and creativity, designed to foster a deeper understanding of the natural world.
+Schlitz Audubon is home to many diverse habitats including ponds, prairie, forests, and our very own Great Lake Michigan.
+We offer high quality programming, infused with adventure and creativity, which is designed to foster a deeper understanding of the natural world.
 Our dedicated staff of naturalists have created these unique experiential learning programs, designed to correlate to the Next Generation Science Standards and STEM requirements.
-Programming is offered at the Nature Center as well as your school and select Wisconsin Natural Areas.
+Programming is offered at the Center, as well as at your school and select Wisconsin Natural Areas.
 We are happy to work with you to deliver a one-time program, or partner with you throughout the year to augment your curriculum.

 Click to view brochures with a full course listing and descriptions

 (9th – 12th Grades)